abhishek376/elasticsearch-hadoop/README.md

-# ElasticSearch Hadoop
+# ElasticSearch Hive
 Read and write data to/from ElasticSearch within Hive libraries.
 This project is fork from https://github.com/elasticsearch/elasticsearch-hadoop.

 This project includes support for

 1) Not only index documents but also delete documents from ES.

-2) Support for Nested documents

-# License
-This project is released under version 2.0 of the [Apache License][]
+2) Example on how to insert nested documents from Hive to ES.

 # Installation
 Its very easy to build the project using gradle. [build](#building-the-source) the project yourself.